Cuckmere Community Solar Company

 General Questions about the Solar Farm

-You can view and comment on the planning application by visiting Wealden District Council’s website and searching for the application using WD/2015/1635/MEA or LAND AT WICK STREET, BERWICK, BN26.
-The link is as below and, to leave feedback, there is a button on the main page for the application saying “Comment on this application”.
+The planning consent was approved on 6th February 2017.
+You can view the planning consent by visiting Wealden District Council’s website and searching for the application using WD/2015/1635/MEA or LAND AT WICK STREET, BERWICK, BN26.
 Alternatively you can visit the Council’s offices to see a hard copy.

 Will the land still be farmed?